-- 319. Some woodland felling and tree removals are proposed as part of the development in areas of mature woodland, as well as removal of some parkland trees, individual trees, hedgerows and self-seeded trees within silted up areas of lakes and ponds. - 320.
-The impact of these removals from a habitats/ecology perspective has been considered above. - 321.
-The Councils Trees and Woodland Manager has reviewed the proposals and confirmed that they do not object to the Proposed Development. - 322.
+- 308. Some woodland felling and tree removals are proposed as part of the development in areas of mature woodland, as well as removal of some parkland trees, individual trees, hedgerows and self-seeded trees within silted up areas of lakes and ponds. - 309.
+The impact of these removals from a habitats/ecology perspective has been considered above. - 310.
+The Councils Trees and Woodland Manager has reviewed the proposals and confirmed that they do not object to the Proposed Development. - 311.
 As a consequence of a lack of tree and woodland management, there have been tree losses across the Park over the years.
 Some existing mature trees and woodland areas are either in decline or will enter decline soon without intervention.
-Invasive species are now present across the Park and grazing of livestock and cattle has caused deterioration of soils.

-- 323. The proposed golf course will require removal of Category A and B trees.
-There will also be substantial tree removal associated with the proposed hotel building.
-There is no removal of trees within Ancient Woodland. - 324.
+Invasive species are now present across the Park and grazing of livestock and cattle has caused deterioration of soils. - 312.
+The proposed golf course will require removal of Category A and B trees.
+Some of these are designated as Ancient Woodland at New Park Wood.
+There will also be substantial tree removal associated with the proposed hotel building. - 313.
 The proposals will, however, give rise to benefits from an arboricultural perspective.
-These include management regimes that will encourage colonisation of flora and fauna, compensatory tree planting, woodland management, removal of invasive species, and reinstatement of 165 parkland trees that were features of the original design of the Park but have been lost over time.
-Off-site woodland planting is also proposed, and this will be secured via the Section 106 Agreement. - 325.
+These include management regimes that will encourage colonisation of flora and fauna, compensatory tree planting, woodland management, removal of invasive species, and reinstatement of 165 parkland trees that were features of the original design of the Park but have been lost over time. - 314.
 Overall, Officers have concluded that modest but positive effects would arise as a result of the development from an arboricultural perspective.